The Complete Guide to Zone 0 Landscaping in San Diego

 Whenever possible, combustible materials such as untreated wood edging, bark mulch directly against the home, and other flammable landscape products should be minimized within Zone 0.

-Combining fire-resistant materials with proper irrigation, regular maintenance, and thoughtful landscape design creates an outdoor environment that is both beautiful and better prepared for California's wildfire conditions.
+Combining fire-resistant materials with proper irrigation, regular maintenance, and thoughtful Landscape Design creates an outdoor environment that is both beautiful and better prepared for California's wildfire conditions.

 Plants to Avoid Near Your Home